gabisurita/network-labs/1_network_emulation_with_mininet.md

 *** Results: ['203 Kbits/sec', '229 Kbits/sec']
 ```

 **Curiosity**: You can also check the UDP bandwidth using `iperfudp`.
-We can see that if we don't care about packet loss that much we can achieve a much higher bandwidth, but that's usually a challange for most web applications.
+We can see that if we don't care about packet loss that much we can achieve a much higher bandwidth, but that's usually a challenge for most web applications.

 ```
 mininet> iperfudp 20M h1 h4